MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner.md

 |PDF |.pdf|
 |Text|.txt; .xml; .csv|

-In addition, the scanner can also inspect TIFF images with a .tiff file name extension when you configure [Windows TIFF IFilter Settings](https://docs.microsoft.com/previous-versions/windows/it-pro/windows-7/dd744701%28v%3dws.10%29) on the computer running the scanner.
+In addition, the scanner can also use optical character recognition (OCR) to inspect TIFF images with a .tiff file name extension when you configure [Windows TIFF IFilter Settings](https://docs.microsoft.com/previous-versions/windows/it-pro/windows-7/dd744701%28v%3dws.10%29) on the computer running the scanner.

 By default, only Office file types are protected by the scanner, so PDF documents and text files, and TIFF images are not protected unless you [edit the registry](#editing-the-registry-for-the-scanner) to specify the file types: